Lab 1B: Get the Picture?

 On your own:

-In this lab, we looked at boy's and girl's attitudes about using texting & driving:
+In this lab, we looked at the texting & driving habits of boys and girls.

 What other factors do you think might affect how often people text and drive?